Woolly Mullein, How to Identify and Use It

 We have a mullein patch growing in the far corner of the horses' winter pasture, and another large patch in a cattle pasture down the road from us where some bulldozer work was done a few years ago.

-The flower spikes are easily visible from our dirt road and I sometimes stop the car to watch the bees busily working the flowers.
+Those flower spikes down the road are easily visible from our dirt road and I sometimes stop the car to watch the bees busily working the flowers.

 A young woolly mullein plant in the spring.
 Small plants can usually be transplanted successfully.